App Installation & Overview

 screencapture-localhost-3000-testing-your-first-application-2022-06-28-08_31_47.png

-The course page provides some additional information and details about the specific course and also lists all of the lessons contained within it on the left-hand side.
-The small circle to the left of each lesson indicates whether or not the lesson has been completed or not.
-When a lesson has been completed, the circle will be filled in, like so:
+The course page provides additional details about a specific course and lists all of its lessons on the left-hand side.
+The small circle to the left of each lesson indicates whether that lesson has been completed.
+Once a lesson is complete, the circle is filled in, like so:

 Screen Shot 2022-06-28 at 8.33.22 AM.png

-You will notice in this screenshot that the text of our button has changed from “Start Course” to “Next Lesson” since we have completed the first lesson.
-This button is dynamic and will update the text and link to the next lesson automatically.
-Clicking on the button will take you to the lesson page.
+Notice in this screenshot that the button text has changed from “Start Course” to “Next Lesson” now that the first lesson is complete.
+This button is dynamic, so it automatically updates its text and link to point to the next lesson.
+Clicking it takes you to the lesson page.

 screencapture-localhost-3000-testing-your-first-application-app-install-and-overview-2022-06-28-08_36_52.png

-The lesson page contains the content of the lesson in the middle section.
-On the left-hand side is the table of contents for the lesson which are links that when clicked jump to that section in the content.
-On the right-hand side is a progress indicator showing how many lessons in the course are complete or incomplete.
+The lesson page shows the lesson's content in the middle section.
+The left-hand side holds the lesson's table of contents, with links that jump to the corresponding section of the content when clicked.
+The right-hand side shows a progress indicator tracking how many of the course's lessons are complete or incomplete.

 At the very bottom of each lesson is a quiz.
 In this application, the correct answer is always “True.”
-After clicking on the correct answer, a “Next Lesson” button appears and the lesson is marked as completed in the right-hand progress indicator.
+After you click the correct answer, a “Next Lesson” button appears and the lesson is marked as completed in the right-hand progress indicator.

 screencapture-localhost-3000-testing-your-first-application-app-install-and-overview-2022-06-28-08_39_49.png

-In this lesson, you learned how to install the course application either via Git or by downloading a zip file.
-Next, you learned how to install Node.js, VSCode, and the application dependencies via npm.
-After installing everything, you learned how to launch the app’s dev server on localhost:3000
+In this lesson, you got the course application onto your computer, either by cloning it with Git or downloading a zip file.
+You then installed Node.js, set up VSCode, and installed the application's dependencies with npm.
+After that, you launched the app's dev server on localhost:3000.

-Finally, you learned the various pages and functionality of the app.
-You should now have a basic understanding of what the app is, how it works, some of its core functionality, etc.
+Finally, you toured the app's pages and core functionality, so you now have a solid understanding of what the app is and how it works.

-In the next lesson, you will learn how to install Cypress and how to write tests for the course app.
+In the next lesson, you will learn how to install Cypress and write your first test for the course app.